dojoengine/book/src/cairo/hello-dojo.md

 Notice the `#[derive(Model, Copy, Drop, Serde)]` attributes.
 For a model to be recognized, we _must_ include `Model`.
 This signals to the Dojo compiler that this struct should be treated as a model.

-Our `Moves` model houses a `remaining` value in its state.
-The `#[key]` attribute informs Dojo that this model is indexed by the `player` field.
+Our `Moves` model houses a `player` field.
+At the same tine, we have the `#[key]` attribute, it informs Dojo that this model is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
 Essentially, it implies that you can query this component using the `player` field.
+Our `Moves` model also contains the `remaining` and `last_direction` fields

 In a similar vein, we have a `Position` component that have a Vec2 data structure.
 Vec holds `x` and `y` values.
 Once again, this component is indexed by the `player` field.